tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 Under the hood, I treated composables as the seam between "map SDK world" and "Vue world".
 That made it much easier to reason about problems like: "what closes the drawer?", "what disables Follow?", and "what state belongs in the URL?".

-## Night 3: search and "map feel" polish
+## Phase 3: search and "map feel" polish

 With map browsing and selection stable, the focus shifted to _finding_ places and making the map feel good under your fingers.